TobyCyan/Assistant-AI/README.md

 #### Core Features Details

 * **Sign Up**
   * User to be able to sign up for new account using a **unique** username and password
   * Username to be unique, user to face error if signing up for new account using existing username
   * Users to start off with 0 points

 * **Login / Logout**
   * On Login, users should be redirected to the home page where there is a dashboard that displays the following
   * Tasks by deadline and priority
   * Reminders of Tasks
   * User Productivity Rate
   * On Logout, users should be redirected to the login page

 * **Add Tasks**
   * Users to be able to add tasks with the following fields:
   * Title
-* Content
+  * Description
   * Category
   * Priority
   * Reminder (DateTime)
   * Deadline (DateTime)

 * **Edit Tasks**
   * Users to be able to edit the following fields for a task:
   * Title
-* Content
+  * Description
   * Category
   * Priority
   * Reminder (DateTime)
   * Deadline (DateTime)

 * **Delete Tasks**
   * Users to be able to delete tasks from the dashboard / edit task section

 * **Complete Tasks**
   * Users to be able to press complete task, in which task completion will reward users with XP points.
 Late completion of tasks will reward with 1 points.

+* **Uncomplete Tasks**
+    * Users to be able to press uncomplete task, in which points earned will be deducted.

 * **Receive Reminders** (To be developed further)
   * Users to receive reminders from the AI Assistant when the task has reached the reminder date

 * **View Tasks - Categorisation**
   * Users to be able to sort their task list using a sidebar that shows the filters available

 * **Productivity Report**
   * Generate a productivity report showing productivity rate based on number of tasks completed, date of task completion relative to deadline, and priority of tasks completed
   * Tasks completed before the deadline will result in higher productivity
   * Tasks completed after the deadline will result in lower productivity
   * Tasks yet to be completed after the deadline will also result int lower productivity
   * The priority of tasks will affect the weightage and its increase on decrease in productivity rate

 * **Automation Task** (In Progress)
   * Website to allow voice input to generate and fill in task fields using speech recognition

 * **Interactive Voice Lines** (In Progress)
   * Users to receive voice output from AI Assistant for events  (Greetings for logging in, birthday wishes, simple conversations, etc.)

 **Extension Features**

 * **Task Priority Suggestion**
   * To allow suggestions by AI on the priority of task based on title of task (e.g. Cleaning of Dishes - Low, Meeting with Client - High)

 * **Recurring Tasks**
   * Site to provide automatic creation of recurring tasks based on creation
   * Daily / Weekly / Monthly (To be explored)

 * **Exchange of Items using Points**
   * To provide a “shop” to exchange decorative items for the Assistant AI
   * Decoration and customisation of the Assistant AI character will bring gamification and engagement to users

 ### Milestone Timeline